cheracc/localnewsbot/README.md

 ## Filtering

-use bad_words and good_words in accounts.yml.
+use bad_words and good_words in config.yml.
 Filtering works like this:
 1. any articles with a bad word in the title, description, or url are removed UNLESS they also contain a good word
 2. any custom filters are run.
-Place these in a customfilters.py file with a filter(articles) function
+Place these in a customfilters.py file with a filter(articles) function (see customfilters.py.example)

 ## Database